-The busiest time of year typically brings with it more robust shopping carts for ecommerce stores—as well as its own set of headaches.
-With multiple shopping and traditional holidays on the horizon, businesses have a lot to gain from preparing early.
+The busiest time of year typically brings more robust shopping carts for ecommerce stores—as well as its own set of headaches.
+With multiple traditional (and shopping) holidays on the horizon, online businesses have much to gain from preparing early.
 Luckily, we’re here to assist you in putting together a detailed holiday strategy that will help you come out ahead.

 Scroll down for a list of major shopping holidays and holiday milestones that are coming up soon, as well as to-do checklists for your brand to consider leading up to, during, and after the holiday season.
 As you get started on your holiday planning journey, keep these quick holiday planning tips in mind: